Willy Adames Player Props: Brewers vs. Astros

-On Tuesday, Willy Adames (.195 on-base percentage in past 10 games, 101 points below season-long percentage) and the Milwaukee Brewers face the Houston Astros, whose starting pitcher will be J.P.
-France.
-First pitch is at 7:40 PM ET.
+On Wednesday, Willy Adames (.171 on-base percentage in past 10 games, 120 points below season-long percentage) and the Milwaukee Brewers play the Houston Astros, whose starting pitcher will be Brandon Bielak.
+First pitch is at 1:10 PM ET.

 Willy Adames Game Info & Props vs. the Astros